MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/uninstall-az-ps.md

 ### Uninstall from PowerShell

 If you installed AzureRM from PowerShellGet, then you can remove the modules with the new `Uninstall-AzureRM` command.
-This removes _all_ AzureRM modules from your machine, but requires administrator priviliges.
+This removes _all_ AzureRM modules from your machine, but requires administrator privileges.

 ```powershell-interactive
 Uninstall-AzureRm